uvacw/teachteacher-python/day4/exercises-1/exercise-1.md

 ```

 - Can you explain what the `glob` function does?
-- What does `infowarsfiles` contain, and what doets `infowarsarticles` contain?
+- What does `infowarsfiles` contain, and what does `infowarsarticles` contain?
 First make an educated guess based on the code snippet, then check it!
-Do *not* print the whole thing, but use `len`, `type` en slicing `[:10]` to get the info you need.
+Do *not* print the whole thing, but use `len`, `type` en slicing `[:10]` to get the info ou need.

 - Tip: take a random sample of the articles for practice purposes (if your code works, you can scale up!)